BMeyn/WorkshopEvonik/README.md

 ## Agenda

-- Build AML Workspace with Azure Pipelines
+- Create AML Ressources with Python
-- Load Datasets to AML
+- Register new Datasets to AML
+- Create a ML-pipeline
+- Dataexploration with AML and python
+- Create a preprocessing pipeline
-- Create a CI/CD Pipeline with DevOps and AML
+- Create a training pipeline
+- Put all pipeline steps together